garethjmsaunders/code-style-guide/css.md

 }
 ```

 Not only is this overly specific, locationally dependent, and potentially displaying poor selector intent, we are modifying the `.box {}` directly.
-We should rarely—if ever—find an object or abstraction's class as a key selector in a compound selector.
+We should rarely — if ever — find an object or abstraction's class as a key selector in a compound selector.

 A selector like `.content .box {}` is potentially troublesome because